Coherent Tannaka duality and algebraicity of Hom-stacks: A relative boundedness result for Hom stacks

-Let $E$ be the equalizer of $H\times_k Z\to X$ and the constant map $H\times_k Z\to Z \to X$.
-The above discussion shows that the monomorphism $E\to H\times_k Z$ is an isomorphism over every strata $Y_i^{[n]}$, hence an isomorphism (Proposition~\ref{P:mono-with-stratification-is-iso}, using that the filtration is separating since $Z$ is noetherian). \end{proof}
+Let $E$ be the equalizer of $K\times_T Z_T \to Q$ and the constant map $K\times_T Z_T \to Q$ to the unit.
+The above discussion shows that the monomorphism $E\to K\times_T Z_T$ is an isomorphism over every strata $V_i^{[n]}$, hence an isomorphism (Proposition~\ref{P:mono-with-stratification-is-iso}, using that the filtration is separating since $Z_T$ is noetherian). \end{proof}

-Let us conclude with a brief discussion on how the methods of this appendix can be used to extend~\cite{MR2357471}.
-The following theorem generalizes both Theorem~\ref{T:weilr-boundedness-affine-fibers} and~\cite[Thm.~1.1]{MR2357471}.
-Indeed, the latter is the special case where $X\to Z$ is quasi-finite and proper and $Z\to S$ is Deligne--Mumford.

-\begin{theorem} Let $f\colon Z\to S$ be a proper, flat and finitely presented morphism of algebraic stacks.
-Let $X\to Z$ be a morphism of finite presentation that has unramified and finite inertia.
-Moreover, assume that the relative coarse moduli space $X_\cms\to Z$ has affine fibers.
-Then the Weil restriction $f_*X=\weilr_{Z/S}(X)\to S$ is of finite presentation. \end{theorem}

-The results of \ref{P:QC-descent:nil-sqzero}--\ref{C:QC-descent:normalization} hold as stated even if $X\to Z$ is not representable.
-Lemma~\ref{L:h-descent} holds for $X\to S$ relatively Deligne--Mumford with the modification that the conclusion is that $T'\to T$ is a morphism of effective descent for the fibered category $X$ (the proof of~\cite[Thm.~7.4]{MR2679038} is via descent of \'etale morphisms and goes through verbatim).
-Proposition~\ref{P:QC-descent:proper} holds for $X\to Z$ relatively Deligne--Mumford: in the proof one replaces the equalizer $E$ with the stack of proper descent data $\underline{\mathrm{Des}}(W/Z)$ as in~\cite[4.2]{MR2357471} and it follows that $\weilr_{Z/S}\to \underline{\mathrm{Des}}(W/Z)$ is an isomorphism over normal schemes by the lemma.

-The proof of Theorem~\ref{T:weilr-boundedness-generalization} now proceeds as the proof of Theorem~\ref{T:weilr-boundedness-affine-fibers} with the following modifications.
-We can only arrange so that $X|_U\to U$ is a coarse moduli space and not an isomorphism.
-We can replace $X$ with its normalization and assume that $X$ is normal.
-Then we have a rigidification $X\to Y\to Z$ where $X\to Y$ is a gerbe and $Y\to Z$ is an orbifold.
-If we first treat the case when $X=Y$ is an orbifold, then we may use the same argument as when $X$ was an algebraic space to reduce to $X$ a scheme and then to $X\to Z$ \'etale.
-We can thus assume that $X\to Z$ is a proper \'etale gerbe.
-By replacing $Z$ with a normalization in an extension of $K(Z)$, we may assume that $X\to Z$ admits a section.

-We complete the argument when $X\to Z$ is a proper \'etale gerbe admitting a section as in~\cite[Prop.~3.1]{MR2357471} but correcting one small error.
-We apply proper base change instead of smooth base change (the latter only applies if the gerbe is tame).
-The sheaves $R^1f_*G$ etc are then only constructible and not locally constant but this is not a problem: after passing to a dense open subset of $S$, all constructible sheaves in question becomes locally constant.
-With this modification of the proof, we do not need to assume that $Z\to S$ is smooth and we do not need to use alteration of singularities (as in~\cite[6.4]{MR2357471}).